Derryxu/RedNano/README.md

 * Use `-s` to specify raw signals length.

-* Use `-b` to specify transcriptome length file, for example:
+* Use `-b` to specify transcriptome length file with a header, for example:

   | ID                 | length |
   | ------------------ | ------ |